-If surface temperature was the critical constraint on microbial evolution, then the approximate upper temperature limit for viable growth of a microbial group should equal the actual surface temperature at time of emergence, assuming an ancient and necessary biochemical character determines the presently determined upper temperature limit of each group, "Tmax" (see Table 1, Fig. 3).
+If surface temperature was the critical constraint on microbial evolution, then the approximate upper temperature limit for viable growth of a microbial group should equal the actual surface temperature at time of emergence, assuming an ancient and necessary biochemical character determines the presently determined upper temperature limit T{MAX} of each group (see Table 16.1, Fig. 16.3).
 The latter assumption is supported by an extensive data base of living thermophilic organisms.
-No phototroph has been found to grow above about 70 deg C, in spite of a likely ≥ 3.5 billion year age for this metabolism, similarly for eucaryotes with an upper limit of just over 60 deg C, with at least 2 billion years for the possibility of adaptation to life at higher temperatures.
-(Note: The report of the Pompeii worm living in hydrothermal vents with its attachment reaching 80 deg C is not good evidence that the upper temperature limit for metazoan growth exceeds 60 or even 50 deg C. Note that their head emerges from the vent chimney at 22 deg C (Cary et al. 1998)).
+No phototroph has been found to grow above about 70° C, in spite of a likely ≥ 3.5 Ga age for this metabolism, similarly for eucaryotes with an upper limit of just over 60° C, with at least 2 Ga for the possibility of adaptation to life at higher temperatures.
+(Note: The report of the Pompeii worm living in hydrothermal vents with its attachment reaching 80° C is not good evidence that the upper temperature limit for metazoan growth exceeds 60 or even 50° C. Note that their head emerges from the vent chimney at 22° C (Cary et al. 1998)).